Mikhail Kutuzov: Youth

+First Russo-Turkish war (1768–1774) and beyond

 In October 1768, the Ottoman Empire declared war on the Russian Empress Catherine the Great.
 Two years later, Kutuzov, now a major, joined the army of the soon-to-be-famous Count Pyotr Rumyantsev in the south to fight against the Turks.
 Though Kutuzov served valiantly in this campaign, he did not receive any medals, as another officer reported to Rumyantsev that Kutuzov mocked Rumyantsev behind his back.
 Rumyantsev had Lieutenant-Colonel Kutuzov transferred into Prince Vasily Dolgorukov-Krymsky's Russian Second Army fighting the Turks and the Tatars in the Crimea.
 During this campaign Kutuzov learned how to use the deadly Cossack light cavalry, another skill which would prove useful in the defence of Russia against Napoleon's invading armies in 1812.
 In 1774 he was ordered to storm the well-defended town of Alushta on the southern coast of the Crimean peninsula.
 When his troops' advance faltered, Kutuzov grabbed the fallen regimental standard and led the attack.
 While charging forward, he was shot in the left temple—an almost certainly fatal wound at the time.
 The bullet went right through his head and exited near the right eye.
 However, Kutuzov slowly recovered, though frequently overcome by sharp pains and dizziness, and his right eye remained permanently twisted.
 He left the army later that year due to his wound.

 Kutuzov's pain did not subside, and so he decided to travel to Western Europe for better medical care.
 He arrived in Berlin in 1774, where he spent much time with King Frederick the Great of Prussia, who took great interest in Kutuzov.
 They spent long periods of time discussing tactics, weaponry, and uniforms.
 Kutuzov then travelled to Leyden, Holland and to London in England for further treatment.
 In London Kutuzov first learned of the American Revolutionary War.
 He would later study the evolution of American general George Washington's attrition campaign against the British.
 The American experience reinforced the lesson that Rumyantsev had already taught Kutuzov; that one does not need to win battles in order to win a war.

 Kutuzov returned to the Russian Army in 1776 and again served under Suvorov—in the Crimea—for the next six years.
 He learned that letting the common soldier use his natural intellect and initiative made for a more effective army.
 Suvorov also taught him how to use mobility in order to exploit the constantly changing situation on the battlefield.
 By 1782 Kutuzov had been promoted to brigadier general as Suvorov recognised Kutuzov's potential as a shrewd and intelligent leader.
 Indeed, Suvorov wrote that he would not even have to tell Kutuzov what needed to be done in order for him to carry out his objective.
-In 1787 Kutuzov was again wounded in the left temple, in almost exactly the same place as before, and again doctors feared for his life.
+In 1788 Kutuzov was again wounded in the left temple, in almost exactly the same place as before, and again doctors feared for his life.
 However, Kutuzov recovered, though his right eye was even more twisted than before and he had even worse head-pains.